Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 It was made to assist me in remastering Mount & Blade: Warband

 Note - Please run this program in same drive you have ingest folder and remix project

+And make sure to manually already have put a texture on 1 material in the project file you edit to correctly set up the section for the tool to use

 ## How To Use:

 When you run the program, it will request three folders: